skoo1/ME454_2024/final_project/README.md

 -- 2023.06.06  --
 Axis angle of crack-shaft system's prismatic joint is modified to 0.0 for same week9 practice session's condition.
 Joint(between 0th link and 1st link) position of crack-shaft system is modified for complete constraint condition.  (y position in 0th link coordienate becomes 0.1)
+-- 2023.06.07  --
+Problem 3's hidden cases will be closed loop system.